Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 | Long-form (requires thought) | Email with scheduled discussion | Within 48 hours |

-Establishing these boundaries can save 3-5 hours weekly by reducing unnecessary email checking and preventing constant context switching.
+Establishing these boundaries saves 3-5 hours weekly by reducing unnecessary email checking and preventing constant context switching.

 Putting It All Together: Your Email Management Action Plan